|

 Instructor: Amy Godard

-Develop a passion for printing in this hands-on art class that includes art, design and printmaking.
-We will focus on a variety of mediums; including cyanotype, gelli prints and screen printing.
-Each week students will learn different aspects of what makes a good design based on composition principles such as golden ratio, the rule of thirds and the use of positive and negative shapes.
-Students will learn how to digitize and edit designs for screen printing using an iPad.
+Develop a passion for printing in this hands-on class that includes art, design and printmaking.
+We will focus on a variety of media, including cyanotype, jelly prints and screen printing.
+Each week, students will learn different aspects of what makes a good design based on composition principles such as the golden ratio, the rule of thirds and the use of positive and negative shapes.
+Students will learn how to digitize and edit designs for screen printing using an iPad (provided on site by Talent Maker City).
 Additional printing methods will be introduced.

 NOTE: Total cost to participate is $200 ($25 per session).
-Signed liability waiver required to participate.
+Liability waiver required to participate.

 |